 Divorcing couples that agree on all property division and child custody issues should consider an uncontested divorce.
 In general, divorce can be an emotionally exhausting and challenging process.
 However, uncontested divorces offer a quicker, less expensive procedure to end a marriage than a contested divorce.

 This article will help you decide if you are eligible for an uncontested divorce in Colorado and provide the basic steps you'll need to take for an uncontested divorce in your area.
-If you have additional questions about uncontested divorces in Colorado after reading this article, you should consult a local family law attorney.

 You'll also need to show that you served your spouse with the affidavit according to state law, which this article explains below.
 (Colo.
 Rev. Stat. § 14-10-120.3 (1)(b).)

 If you do have children, you will need to make sure that your separation agreement addresses property and debt division, as well as child custody, the visitation schedule, child support, and spousal support.

 You can file for uncontested divorce by completing a Petition and filing it with the court clerk, along with a few other forms.
 You will file in the county district court where either you or your spouse lives.

 You and your spouse can file the paperwork together as "co-petitioners," or you can file the paperwork by yourself, in which case you will be the "petitioner," and your spouse will be the "respondent."

 If you file the divorce paperwork as co-petitioners with your spouse, you do not have to serve (deliver) a copy of the affidavit on your spouse.

 If you file the paperwork by yourself, however, you will need to legally serve the documents on your spouse.
 (Colo.
 Rev. Stat. § 14-10-107 (4)(a).)
 You can ask your county sheriff to serve your spouse, or your spouse can sign a waiver of service, which is a form you can get from your district court clerk's office.